RodneyShag/LeetCode_solutions/Solutions/Intersection of Two Arrays II.md

 __What if the given array is already sorted?
 How would you optimize your algorithm?__

-If the arrays are already sorted, we can use 2 pointers to traverse
+If the arrays are already sorted, we can use 2 pointers to traverse the two arrays.

 ```java
 class Solution {